The UN’s World Habitat Day is celebrated annually on the first Monday in October.

-- Keep deadheading late-season bloomers, like dahlia and salvia, to keep them flowering to the first frosts.
+- Deadhead late-season bloomers, like dahlia & salvia, to keep them flowering to the first frosts.

-- Mulch borders with well-rotted organic compost & manure.
+- Mulch borders with well-rotted organic compost and manure.

 - Prune climbing roses.

-- Herbaceous perennials: Continue dividing & replanting.
+- Herbaceous perennials: Continue dividing and replanting.
 Collect ripe seeds once dry and brown.
 Air dry and store in envelopes.

 - Lift cannas and dahlias once temperatures fall.
 Overwinter in a frost-free dry place.
 (Some advise doing so with gladioli as well, though our gladioli planted in the back patch come back year after year and have not been lifted since being first planted.)

-- Plant spring bulbs such as tulips into pots.
-(Though some advise to wait until November to plant tulip to avoid tulip fire.)
+- Plant spring bulbs such as daffodil into pots and into the garden. (*some advise to wait until November to plant tulips to avoid tulip fire.)

 - Plant pots with winter bedding such as violas for splashes of winter colour.

-- Keep camellias well watered to ensure good bud formation next spring.
+- Keep camellia well watered to ensure good bud formation next spring.